-Table 12: Title VI Populations for Route 580
+Table 12: Title VI Populations of the Route 580 service area

 Maps showing percentages of minority, low-income, and LEP populations in the Route 580 service area by census tract can be found in the Appendix.

 The Route 580 service area has both a low-income population and minority population that are above their respective averages for the Sound Transit District.